magnusdv/pedmut/README.md

 - `proportional`: Mutation probabilities are proportional to the target allele frequencies.
 Parameters: `rate`, `afreq`.

-- `random`: This produces a matrix of random numbers, each row normalised to have sum 1.
-Parameters: `seed`.

-- `custom`: Allows any valid mutation matrix to be provided by the user.
-  Parameters: `matrix`.

 - `onestep`: Applicable if all alleles are integers.
 Mutations are allowed only to the nearest integer neighbour.
 Parameters: `rate`.

-- `stepwise`: For this model alleles must be integers or decimal numbers with a single decimal, such as ‘17.1’, indicating a microvariant.
-  Mutation rates depend on whether transitions are within the same group or not, i.e., between integer alleles and microvariants in the latter case.
-Mutations also depend on the size of the mutation as modelled by the parameter `range`, the relative probability of mutating n+1 steps versus mutating n steps.
+- `stepwise`: For this model alleles must be integers or single-decimal microvariants (e.g. 17.1).
+Mutation rates depend on group (integer vs microvariant), with `rate` for same-group and `rate2` for between-group mutations.
+Mutations also depend on step size; the `range` parameter gives the relative probability of mutating n+1 steps versus n steps.
 Parameters: `rate`, `rate2`, `range`.

+- `dawid`: A reversible stepwise mutation model, following the approach of Dawid et al. (2002).
+Parameters: `rate`, `range`.

+- `random`: Generates a random mutation matrix, optionally conditioned on a fixed overall mutation rate.
+Parameters: `rate`, `seed` (both optional).

 - `trivial`: Diagonal mutation matrix with 1 on the diagonal.
   Parameters: None.

+- `custom`: Any valid mutation matrix provided by the user.
+Parameters:
+  `matrix`.

 ## Model properties

 Several properties of mutation models are of interest (both theoretical and practical) for likelihood computations.
 The **pedmut** package provides utility functions for quickly checking these:

+- `isBounded(M, afreq)`: Checks if `M` is bounded by the allele frequencies, meaning that the probability of mutating into an allele never exceeds the population frequency of that allele.
+Unbounded models may give counter-intuitive results, like LR \> 1 in a paternity case where the alleged father and child have no alleles in common.

 - `isStationary(M, afreq)`: Checks if `afreq` is a right eigenvector of the mutation matrix `M`.
 Stationary models have the desirable property